tylerharter/cs301-projects/fall18/p8/README.md

 In this assignment we are going to learn:

 * How to read json files and parse them using recursion.
-* How to create objects
+* How to create and use namedtuples
-* Shallow copy vs deep copy

 We are going to work with json data on cars for this assignment.